alisalehi1380/laravel-crod/README.md

 php artisan crud:query-module products Product --id-controller
 ```

-When write --id-controller option add function without route model binding.
+When you add `--id-controller` option, the `Laravel Crod` create crud functions without [Route Model Binding](https://laravel.com/docs/routing#route-model-binding) in controller.

-<font color="info">After you can see add query to service, repository, controller, model, etc for module.</font>
+After you can see `Laravel Crod` added query to service, repository, controller, model, ... for your module.
 ## Custom path

 You can custom file path in config file. ```config/laravel-crod.php```